passalis/neural-bof/README.md

 </pre>

-To run this code, download the [15-scene dataset](http://www-cvr.ai.uiuc.edu/ponce_grp/data) and the pretrained [CNN](https://github.com/metalbubble/places365) used for extracting the feature vectors  and set its path in the code.
+To run this code, download the [15-scene dataset](http://www-cvr.ai.uiuc.edu/ponce_grp/data) and the pretrained [CNN](https://github.com/metalbubble/places365) used for extracting the feature vectors and set the paths in the code.